Tampines HDB Resale Prices

 How much does an HDB flat cost in Tampines?

-The median HDB resale price in Tampines is S$536K, based on 13,336 transactions recorded since July 2017.
-A 4-room flat costs S$508K.
-A 5-room flat costs S$620K.
-This is 8% above the national HDB median of S$495K.
-Prices have risen 17% year-on-year.
+The median HDB resale price in Tampines is S$555K, based on 16,221 transactions recorded since July 2017.
+A 4-room flat costs S$530K.
+A 5-room flat costs S$640K.
+This is 11% above the national HDB median of S$500K.
+Prices have been stable over the past year.
 Tampines has million-dollar HDB flats, with the highest recorded price at S$1.2M.

 Tampines HDB Market in 2026

-The HDB resale market in Tampines has recorded 13,336 transactions between July 2017 and April 2026.
-At a median resale price of S$536K,Tampines is 8% more expensive than the Singapore-wide HDB median of S$495K.
+The HDB resale market in Tampines has recorded 16,221 transactions between July 2017 and April 2026.
+At a median resale price of S$555K,Tampines is 11% more expensive than the Singapore-wide HDB median of S$500K.

 Tampines has entered the million-dollar HDB club.
-The highest recorded resale price is S$1,210,000, placing it among the growing number of towns where HDB flats have breached the seven-figure mark.
+The highest recorded resale price is S$1,240,000, placing it among the growing number of towns where HDB flats have breached the seven-figure mark.
 These transactions typically involve large executive or maisonette units with 80+ years of remaining lease, located in mature blocks with unobstructed views.

 Monthly Price Trend